sjelms/bibtex-to-markdown/titles/@Hussien2020-bt.md

 ---

 > [!bibliography]
 > Hussien, Aseel, Atif Waraich, Daniel Paes.
-Unknown Year.
-“A Review of Mixed-reality Applications in Construction 4.0.” "[[Routledge]]". https://www.taylorfrancis.com/books/edit/10.1201/9780429398100/construction-4-0-anil-sawhney-michael-riley-javier-irizarry
+2020.
+“A Review of Mixed-reality Applications in Construction 4.0.” [[Routledge]]. https://www.taylorfrancis.com/books/edit/10.1201/9780429398100/construction-4-0-anil-sawhney-michael-riley-javier-irizarry

 > [!abstract]
 > To provide an overview of state-of-the-art mixed-reality technologies in the construction industry.
 To describe virtual reality and augmented reality technologies including their principles, differences, operation, latest devices, main applications and major impacts in the construction industry.
 To characterize current adoption levels and future expectations concerning mixed-reality applications in Construction 4.0.